momentohq/public-dev-docs/docs/topics/develop/index.md

 <SdkExampleTabs snippetId={'API_CredentialProviderFromEnvVar'} />

-If you're storing your Momento api key in a secret manager such as [AWS Secret Manager](https://aws.amazon.com/secrets-manager/), [GCP Secret Manager](https://cloud.google.com/secret-manager), or a local config file, you must first retrieve the credentials from there and then instantiate a `CredentialProvider` from a string, like this:
+If you're storing your Momento API key in a secret manager such as [AWS Secret Manager](https://aws.amazon.com/secrets-manager/), [GCP Secret Manager](https://cloud.google.com/secret-manager), or a local config file, you must first retrieve the credentials from there and then instantiate a `CredentialProvider` from a string, like this:

 <SdkExampleTabs snippetId={'API_CredentialProviderFromString'} />